bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 The short answer is yes, because no matter the outcome, launching your own project is a great way to learn how open source works.

-If you’ve never open sourced a project before, you might be nervous about what people will say, or whether anyone will notice at all.
-If this sounds like you, you’re not alone!
+If you've never open sourced a project before, you might be nervous about what people will say, or whether anyone will notice at all.
+If this sounds like you, you're not alone!

-Open source work is like any other creative activity, whether it’s writing or painting.
-It can feel scary to share your work with the world, but the only way to get better is to practice - even if you don’t have an audience.
+Open source work is like any other creative activity, whether it's writing or painting.
+It can feel scary to share your work with the world, but the only way to get better is to practice - even if you don't have an audience.

-If you’re not yet convinced, take a moment to think about what your goals might be.
+If you're not yet convinced, take a moment to think about what your goals might be.

 ### [](#setting-your-goals)Setting your goals